pchy10/pchy10/README.md

 ### :man_technologist: About Me :
 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Dhaka, Bangladesh.
 I am working full-time at [Multiplyr](https://www.multiplyr.xyz/) & this is the profile I am using to contribute to [AffineLabs](https://github.com/AffineLabs).
 But, if you want to see some of my older "public" works, **you should visit - [https://github.com/bonnopc](https://github.com/bonnopc).**

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Software Engineer and am always excited to build cool applications.
+[Here are some of my recent projects](https://www.prosenjitchy.com/#projects).

-- :seedling: Exploring DeFi possibilites.
+- :seedling: Exploring DeFi possibilities.

-- :zap: In my leisure time, I listen to my favorite songs, play games or read tech articles.
+- :zap: In my leisure time, I listen to my favorite songs, play games, read articles, etc.

 - :mailbox: [Visit my portfolio](https://www.prosenjitchy.com/#contact) to contact directly.